igor-ramazanov/scala-native-unikernel-http4s-echo/README.md

 ## TODOs
+- [ ] Static ELF.
-- [ ] non-Nix friendly.
+- [ ] Non-Nix friendly.
-- [ ] build and package with Nix Flakes.
+- [ ] Build and package with Nix Flakes.
-- [ ] automatically build and publish the ELF and the unikernel image.
+- [ ] Automatically build and publish the ELF and the unikernel image.
-- [ ] continuous deployment to DigitalOcean.
+- [ ] Continuous deployment to DigitalOcean.

 ## Note on Nix
 You can use this repo without `nix` if all of the above provided by your own environment, but you will need to update the [`build.sbt`](./build.sbt).